View courses in

 CAS AM 555: Boston Architectural and Community History Workshop

 This course focuses on class readings, lectures, and research on a single neighborhood or community in Boston (or Greater Boston).
 Greatest emphasis is on using primary sources-- land titles and deeds, building permits, fire insurance atlases and other maps.
-There are both group and individual research projects.
 Also offered as CAS AH 554 and CAS HI 569.